2012 Minnesota Vikings season: NFC Wild Card Round: at Green Bay Packers

-Having secured the NFC's #6 seed, the Vikings traveled to Lambeau Field for a rematch with the Packers.
-With the two teams meeting in the playoffs for only the second time ever, Blair Walsh capped the game's opening drive with a field goal to put the Vikings 3–0 up.
+Having secured the NFC's #6 seed, the Vikings traveled to Lambeau Field for a rematch with the Packers, with the two teams meeting in the playoffs for only the second time ever.
+Despite not starting a game all season, the Vikings started Joe Webb over Christian Ponder due to the latter having an elbow injury.
+Blair Walsh capped the game's opening drive with a field goal to put the Vikings 3–0 up.
 However, the Packers then scored 24 unanswered points to take a 24–3 lead in the 3rd quarter.
 The Vikings tried to rally a comeback with a touchdown to make it 24–10, but it was too little, too late as time ran out for Minnesota.